 Holding Negligent Parties Responsible for Maryland Termite Damage

 The cost of negligence for Maryland homeowners can be substantial as they may need to hire termite damage contractors to address the structural damages.
 The financial costs of termite damage repair can quickly rise into the thousands of dollars.
 If someone else’s negligence or deception is to blame for your home’s termite infestation, you may be able to obtain compensation for your losses.
 At Whitney, LLP, our experienced lawyers have secured significant verdicts and settlements for homeowners for their termite treatment costs, repair bills and emotional distress.
 We secured a verdict of $1,068,000 for one of our clients whose home suffered significant damage as a result of a negligent inspection company’s failure to discover or exterminate an active termite infestation.
-You can begin by requesting a free consultation, and you will pay no out-of-pocket expenses or fees for us to pursue your termite damage claims in court.
+You can begin by requesting a free consultation.

 One couple we represented was featured by Barry Simms on WBAL, warning against the danger of fraudulent or missing termite inspections when buying a home.
 In that case, their own real estate agent misrepresented to them that an inspection had occurred, when it had not.
 Our experienced Maryland termite lawyers have obtained settlements and verdicts from negligent pest control companies, deceptive real estate agents, careless home flippers and fraudulent sellers for the damage caused by termite infestations.